certtools/intelmq/docs/Developers-Guide.md

 * `INTELMQ_SKIP_REDIS`: redis-related tests are ran by default, set this to 1 to skip those.
 * `INTELMQ_TEST_LOCAL_WEB`: tests which connect to local web servers or proxies are active when set to 1.
 Running these tests assume a local webserverserving certain files and/or proxy.
 Example preparation steps can be found in `.travis.yml` again.
 * `INTELMQ_TEST_EXOTIC`: some bots and tests require libraries which may not be available, those are skipped by default.
 To run them, set this to 1.
+* `INTELMQ_TEST_REDIS_PASSWORD`: Set this value to the password for the local redis database if needed.

 For example, to run all tests you can use: